-Material for embankment construction shall be obtained from the cuttings within the Works, supplemented by borrows in accordance with Clause C213.35 if necessary.
-The material may be imported to the site.
-The material shall be free of tree stumps and roots and shall be capable of being compacted in accordance with Clause C213.36.
+1. Material for embankment construction shall be obtained from the cuttings within the Works, supplemented by borrows in accordance with Clause C213.35 if necessary.
+Material imported to the site must be characterised as VENM or ENM under the guidelines of the NSW Environmental Protection Authority.
+A Material Classification Report must be submitted to Council for approval prior to placement of material.

 Location and Quality